 It is important to take the time to get the medical treatments your doctor has recommended, such as physiotherapy or massage therapy, as that will aid your recovery and prove that you did everything you could to get better.
 The records and notes from the treatment providers may also be helpful to proving your claim.

 4. Do not settle until your injuries have resolved.

 You should not accept a settlement until your injuries have resolved, or at least until you have reached what is referred to as “maximum medical recovery” (in the latter cases, the injuries and impairments will be permanent; in those cases, the injured person should not settle their claim until their injuries have plateaued and become stable).

 5. Do not settle if liability is disputed.

 The defendant will raise defences against your claim (for example, by arguing that they did all that was reasonable to remove snow and ice from the sidewalk on which you fell) and will in many cases also raise allegations of contributory negligence against you (essentially, this is an argument that your actions – for example, running or not wearing proper footwear – caused or contributed to your injuries) in an attempt to reduce the value of your claim.
 If these liability issues are still in dispute, do not settle your claim.

 Get help from an experienced slip and fall lawyer in Collingwood

-With our decades of experience, our personal injury lawyers in Collingwood, Port Elgin and Walkerton know that your life can be altered in just the blink of an eye.
+With our decades of experience, our personal injury lawyers in Collingwood, Port Elgin and Mount Forest know that your life can be altered in just the blink of an eye.
 When a slip and fall accident happens, you’ll want an experienced lawyer, well acquainted with the community he serves, to help protect your legal rights.
 John A. Tamming and the team from Tamming Law can do just that.
 They’ll fight to help you receive fair compensation for your slip and fall injuries.
 Don’t hesitate to contact any of our three locations: Owen Sound, Port Elgin and Collingwood.